 How do I show hidden files in Linux?

-In the Linux terminal, ls command is used to list all the files, but as we discussed this will not list hidden files.
+In the Linux terminal, the ls command is used to list all the files, but as we discussed, this will not list hidden files.
 Running simple ls will yield output like the one shown below.

 To show hidden files in Linux, you can use the ls -a option as shown below to display “all” files:

 We can now see hidden files being listed.
 All the files starting with a dot are hidden files.
 In GUI this can be done by pressing Ctrl+H while viewing a directory.
 That will list all the hidden files in that directory.